hackforla/admin-governance/ndoch-2018/meeting-notes/Mtg3 Agenda.md

 * Marie
 	* Send informational email to speakers
 * Nina
+	* ~Post-its and Sharpies arriving to Josh's office on Monday~
-	* Delivering some stuff to Josh's office for Monday
+	* More sharpies arriving to Josh's office on Wednesday
 	* ~Get NDOCH stickers printed asap!~ Arriving Friday